catalinghita8/android-mvp-dagger2/README.md

 Essential dependencies are Dagger2 with Dagger-android, RxJava with RxAndroid, Room, Retrofit and Espresso.
 Other noteworthy dependencies would be Mockito, Picasso and Guava.
 # App Demo
+Mr. News is an app that displays news headlines from all around the world.
+Headlines are continuously being fetched realtime.
+If offline, the app displays the most recent loaded headlines and offers the posibility of saving headlines for further reading when back online.
 ![content](https://github.com/catalinghita8/android-mvp-dagger2/blob/master/readme_pics/scrolling.gif)
 ![content](https://github.com/catalinghita8/android-mvp-dagger2/blob/master/readme_pics/archiving.gif)
 ![content](https://github.com/catalinghita8/android-mvp-dagger2/blob/master/readme_pics/open_tab.gif)